Gold wedding bands and engagement rings have been the top wedding

 Gold is an extremely soft and malleable metal, and these properties of gold allow it to be easily formed into a

 variety of engagement and wedding ring styles including custom made designs, intricate carvings,

 complex patterns, and inlays with other metals or stones.
 Gold is also resistant to oxidation, although it will develop a rich patina with age which is highly desirable in antique and vintage ring markets.

 The biggest con to gold wedding rings is that they can have a huge environmental cost - it is estimated that one gold wedding band can be responsible for as much as 20 tons of waste.
 Fortunately, there are a number of options for eco-friendly gold wedding rings including rings made with recycled metals and new gold obtained through ethical and low-impact methods.
 And, all of our top wedding ring picks are handmade with the highest ethical and environmental standards in mind.

 Because gold wedding bands can scratch and bend, they do need to be treated with a little TLC.
-If the bands become damaged though, the good news is that an experienced jeweler can usually repair the band as silver and gold are the two gold metals which are generally the easiest to repair.
+If the bands become damaged though, the good news is that an experienced jeweler can usually repair the band as gold is one of the easiest wedding ring metals to repair.